py1u/py1u/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+☕ **Leadership:** VP of Software Engineering @ DAU, Bearhack Marketing Lead

+🎖️ **Organizations:** Design@UCR 2024 - , BearHack 2024 , CitrusHack 2021-2022, CutieHack: 2021, ACM 2021

+**Note:** I'm working on data migration to a private developer account off GitHub, so I'll be pulling local repositories from my old account.
+If you worked with me on a project in the past and would like to get a copy of the repository, let me know and I'll be happy to send the files.
 -->

 🔭 I’m currently working on my B.S. in Data Science + Business @ UC Riverside graduating in spring 2024